wilseypa/warped2-models/models/pandemic/visualize/README.md

 Use placeholder values on configApi form submit
 Make timelapse clearly enabled/disabled
 Create information icon hover for each parameter
+Refactor front-end to be more modular for readability and authorization purposes

 ## **Resources**
 https://www.youtube.com/watch?v=aNbgrqRuoiE  --Help for US state map